 - Positive Emotion (P): Positive emotions such as peace, satisfaction, inspiration, hope, curiosity, awe, and love are life-enhancing.
 A “dose” of positive emotion creates an upward spiral of positivity.
 People have positive emotions when they feel peace and there is a sense of stability and continuity.
 Remote Supports provides a consistent and reliable environment people can count on for positive support like encouragement, actively listening, remembering what is important to people, and reminding them of their hopes and things they love.

 - Engagement (E): When people are fully engaged in a situation or task there can be a sense of being in the present.
-Being in the present decreases anxiety and task engagement, without direction, instruction and correction bring a sense of pride and self-determination.
-Remote Supports can facilitate this experience because the support is remote, the person receives guidance without a sense of authority.
+Being in the present decreases anxiety and task engagement, without direction, instruction, and correction brings a sense of pride and self-determination.
+Remote Supports can facilitate this experience because the support is remote, and the person receives guidance without a sense of authority.

-- Positive Relationships (R): People are “social beings,” and good relationships are essential for wellbeing.
+- Positive Relationships (R): People are “social beings,” and good relationships are essential for well-being.
 Strong social connections are linked with good physical and mental health and are also protective against stressors.
-Remote Supports provides a connection to a caring and compassionate human who can model a positive relationship and problem-solve relationship challenges.
+Remote Supports connects to a caring and compassionate human who can model a positive relationship and problem-solve relationship challenges.

 - Meaning (M): Meaning comes from serving something larger than ourselves.
 It puts life in perspective.
 It may be a religion, employment, or a cause like self-advocacy or being part of something bigger than ourselves like an advocacy group like the National Down Syndrome Society.